mihailthebuilder/fight-alerts-backend/README.md

 - ~~write a `.feature` file~~
 - ~~make the `.feature` file work with godog~~
 - ~~write working `service_test.go`~~

+Look into Cucumber/unit test interaction...
+- how to split message belonging to either
+- how to run each individually
+- check whether the coverage relates to unit tests or both

 Move `scraper` and `handler` to a separate package